Helping Injured Little Rock Motorcycle Riders

 What you Shouldn’t Do After a Motorcycle Accident

 There are things you can say and do after a motorcycle crash that could affect the outcome of your case and the amount of money you’re entitled to.
 Below is a list of things you should never do after a motorcycle accident:

 - Don’t leave the scene.
 Stay put so you can talk to the police unless you’re being taken to the emergency room.

 - Don’t confront the other motorists involved.
 Being in a state of shock makes it very easy to say something that could compromise your case.
 The police will handle talking to the other drivers so you don’t have to.

 - Don’t speculate.
 It’s best to keep quiet and only share your opinions or thoughts about the accident with your attorney.

 - Don’t give a recorded statement.
-After you file a claim with your insurance company, an insurance adjustor will probably contact you and ask you to give a recorded statement.
+After you file a claim with your insurance company, an insurance adjuster will probably contact you and ask you to give a recorded statement.
 If this happens, ask to reschedule for a time when your lawyer can be present.

 - Don’t accept settlement offers.
 The first settlement insurance companies offer is almost always much lower than what you’re entitled to and, if you accept one, your case is essentially closed.
 Always discuss settlement offers with your attorney before accepting.